Research Grant Programs

 3. A statement identifying other funding sources to which the student has applied, and other funding sources that have been awarded for the project.

-4. A current Bowdoin transcript (print-out from Bearings is fine).
+4. A current Bowdoin transcript (print-out from Polaris is fine).

 5. Applicants should arrange to have a letter of recommendation written by a faculty member in the department who has worked with the student and is involved in the project, is familiar with the conference, or who has an understanding of the appropriateness of the course of study.
 The letter should be sent directly to the Department Coordinator by the deadline.